depili/scannotec_metro_display/README.md

 ### message types:
-* U - update display?
+* U - update display
-  * Doesn't disable RX on message completion
-  * Doesn't trigger message payload processing
+  * Loads the payload to a 8000 byte buffer waiting to be processed, can be broken up into multiple messages
 * V - enable display
   * Triggers message processing
-  * Does not have payload
+  * No timeout on the display
-* W - clear display
+* W - enable display with timeout
   * Triggers message processing
-  * Does not have payload
+  * Clears the display once a longish timeout expires
 * 0x05 - set addresses
 * 0x09 - set RTC
 * 0x81 - Ping?